Previous dayApril 10, 2026Next day

 3.2 km---AutoUSGS →

-This magnitude 2.3 event was detected 6 km NW of The Geysers, CA on April 10, 2026, with origin time 17:30 UTC.
+A magnitude 2.3 seismic event took place 6 km NW of The Geysers, CA on April 10, 2026 at 17:30 UTC.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 3.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 38.817°N, -122.806°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+The epicenter is at 38.817°, -122.806°.
+The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10